 To revert a capture or video's transcription to the original

-- From the Transcript menu in the content details page (shown above), select Revert.
+- From the Transcripts menu on the media details page (shown above), select Revert.

 - Click OK on the confirmation message.